Blaydon: Road

 Blaydon is linked to Newcastle upon Tyne and the A1 to the east, by the A695, which used to pass through the centre of the town.
 The A695 road now bypasses the town centre to the north.
 The A695 links Blaydon with Hexham, which is located about 20 mi to the west of the town.

 Blaydon Bus Station

 Blaydon Bus Station is served predominantly by Go North East's local bus services, with frequent routes running in and around Gateshead and Newcastle upon Tyne, as well as Northumberland and the Tyne Valley.

 In 2009, the bus station was refurbished, at a cost of around £100,000.
 The refurbishment saw the installation of new shelters at each of its four stands, upgraded lighting systems, and the addition of real-time information systems.

-As of June 2020, the stand allocation is:

 Education

 Blaydon is part of the Gateshead Local Education Authority.
 It is home to a number of primary schools (both faith and secular schools) including Blaydon West primary and St Joseph's, a Roman Catholic primary school.
 It also has St Thomas More Catholic School, a high achieving Roman Catholic secondary school which serves the Roman Catholic population of the western part of Gateshead borough.